lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 curve.
 The protocol fixes a supersingular curve E and four points on that
 curve: PA, QA, PB, QB.

-Alice picks two random points, mA and nA.
-She takes a linear combination of those two points with PA and QA to produce a random point RA.
-That random point, through the isogeny formulas I talked about above, defines Alice's secret isogeny.
+Alice picks two random integers, mA and nA.
+She takes a linear combination of those two integers with PA and QA to produce a random point RA.
+That random point, defines Alice's secret isogeny through the isogeny formulas I talked about above.
 The codomain of that isogeny forms Alice's public curve.
 Alice transforms points PB and QB with the isogeny.
 Alice sends Bob her public curve, and the two transformed points.